Who really wrote the Bible?

 We hope this page is only a first stop on your expedition to explore the Bible—the book God has written and preserved for you!

 See more about what God has to tell us in His wonderful Bible in the many articles throughout this section.
-And please let us know if we can help you gain more from your efforts to understand and apply the “word of truth” (2 Timothy 2:15).
-You can contact us through our “Ask a Question” form.
+And please let us know if we can help you gain more from your efforts to understand and apply the “word of truth” (2 Timothy 2:15 ).
+You can contact us through our “Ask a Question” form linked below.